ahmed-samir91/Edf3ly/README.md

 3.TestNG version 6.14.3

 Steps For Running the scripts :
-1.Import the project to the IDE
+1.Import the project to the IDE after creating a maven project 2.Open scr-test-java-Base-Basetest
-2.Open scr-test-java-Base-Basetest
 3.Run the Tests